roywakumelojr/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+Two parts of express that were covered this week would be routing and middleware.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+Middleware can be defined as functions that perform sequential tasks towards achieving a specific goal.
+This is conducted in a three step process involving request, results and next.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+Resources in server development can be classified as information, data or specific functions that can be required by the client.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+In order to allow for the best user experience, it's imperative to provide clients with status codes such as code 200 which informs the client that their request was successful.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+Express by default comes with a very useful tool that can be used for server-side routing.
+The feature can be evoked by callings router.

 ## Project Setup